 When you purchase a new pair, always make sure your heels are comfortably cradled in the heel area.
 This will assist in making sure your feet don’t slide forward in the shoes, which would enable the toes to hit the front.

 In addition to a secured heel, there should also be roughly a thumb’s width between the longest toes and the front of your running shoes.

 Our hope is that you are able to avoid having to deal with a blister or black toenail from your running program in the first place.
 Running shoes that fit properly can certainly help with that, but know that we are happy to help if you find yourself with a problematic blister or darkened toenail.

 The experts here at Sierra Foot & Ankle will assess the situation, provide an accurate diagnosis, and then create a treatment plan so you receive the care you need – no matter what foot or ankle running injury you’ve sustained!

-Contact us today for more information—or to request an appointment with either our Gardnerville or Carson City offices—by calling (775) 783-8037.
+Contact us today for more information—or to request an appointment at our Carson City office—by calling (775) 783-8037.
 If you’d prefer, stop by our online form and connect with us right now.